liebman/DLog/README.md

 # DLog - an extensible debug logging system

 DLog is a robust, extensible debug logging system supporting multiple log destinations.
+While it's mainly intended for ESP8266 and ESP32 it will work on others if C++ STL support is included, on AVR add ArduinoSTL.

 ### Features